rstudio/rstudio/eclipse/README.txt

 alphabetically.

 --------------- Checkstyle ----------------

-1. Checkstyle is used to enforce good programming style.
+Checkstyle is used to enforce good programming style.

+1. Install Checkstyle

 The Eclipse Checkstyle plugin can be found at:

    http://eclipse-cs.sourceforge.net/

-2. Importing the GWT Checkstyle configuration:
+2. Enable Custom GWT Checkstyle checks:

+Copy "settings/code-style/gwt-customchecks.jar" into:
+ <eclipse>/plugins/com.atlassw.tools.eclipse.checkstyle_x.x.x/extension-libraries

+Restart Eclipse.
+("gwt-customchecks.jar" is also built from source into build/lib during a full build)

+3. Import GWT Checks:

 Window->Preferences->Checkstyle->New...
 Set the Type to "External Configuration File"